shotgunsoftware/developer.shotgunsoftware.com/docs/en/offerings/spc/setup/traffic_segregation.md

   * Ask Shotgun support to provide you with the Shotgun PrivateLink service name for your AWS region.

-  * Update the private VPC CloudFormation stack you creaed earlier and set ShotgunPrivateServiceName parameter.
+  * Update the private VPC CloudFormation stack you created earlier and set ShotgunPrivateServiceName parameter.

 ### Manual steps if needed